-Announcements – Our announcements of First events and community news (and there is lots happening) begin at 10:30.
+Announcements – Our announcements of First events and community news (and there is lots happening) begin at 10:30 in the form of a slide show with music.
 You will also find these printed in our “First News” which our greeter will provide to you as you enter the sanctuary.
 Our time of worship begins immediately after.

 Children – We are excited to have your children join us in the sanctuary for worship!
 However, if your child is distressed or fussing, feel free to use the library just off the sanctuary.
 The large window and adjustable speaker allow you to comfort or play with your child while being able to hear and see what is going on.
 The reality is that we expect a certain amount of sound from kids so you don’t need to worry about every sound your child makes.
 We love to have them with us!
 There are cloth activity bags on the cart just inside the sanctuary full of things for young children to do during the service.
 Feel free to borrow one as you come in.

 Order of Service – Our “order of service bulletin” is displayed on the projection screen at the front, which means you can just sit back, relax and follow the order as it unfolds.
 If you require a printed version, a limited number of copies are available at the back.
 Some folk prefer to just follow the hymn lyrics on the screen, but if you like to read the music or sing harmony, hymn books are also available from the cart at the back.

 Stand Up?
 Sit Down? – Sometimes newcomers worry that they won’t know when to stand up or when to sit down.
 It’s easy – just do what everyone else does.
 Generally we stand up for hymns, unless instructed otherwise.
 If there are changes then someone will usually let you know.